SiqingYu/SiqingYu/README.md

 - Motto:
 > "Knowledge compounds when it is shared." — Tim O'Reilly
-- My favorite OSS: Linux, Python
+- I mainly work on Linux, Python and Kubernetes stuff
 - How to reach me: emails are welcomed.